Desk Chair Dimensions Explained: Seat Height, Depth, and Ergonomic Fit

 Seat Width

-The width of the seat is responsible for comfortable seating and maneuvering.
+The width is responsible for comfortable seating and maneuvering.
 The seat on most desk chairs is 17 to 20 inches wide.
-You can sit very comfy without having to spread your legs too wide.
+You can sit very comfortably without having to spread your legs too wide.

 Simple Desk Chair Measurement Table